nzqo/BeeFI/README.md

 ## live capture

-> make sure you have set NIC to monitor mode, somehow rust dont set it to monitor mode.
+> make sure you have set NIC to monitor mode before.

 Live capturing is supported via the `capture` command.
 However, you first need to set capture permissions for the application: